VibrantStarling/Useful-code-chunks/README.md

 ## Running Phyloflash and computing average read length
-> Calculate your read length and feed it directly into Phyloflash.
+> Calculate your read length and feed it directly into [PhyloFlash](http://hrgv.github.io/phyloFlash/ "PhyloFlash Manual").
 > This chunk is only suited to single paired end read samples that already have their own directory.
-Please adapt this code to your own filing system if you have multiple samples to process!
+Please adapt this code to your own filing system if you have multiple samples to process or if you save your scripts in a different way!
 Also check your fastq file names match the format in this code chunk!
 ```
 # run runPhloflash.sh with a text list of file prefixes

-bash runPhyloflash [inputfile name]
+bash ~/scripts/runPhyloflash.sh [inputfile name]
 ```